gwake42/mapsindoors-web-sdk-knowledge-base/web-sdk-knowledge-base.md

 - Debugging script loading problems

 ### Important Notes
-ÃÂ¢ÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ Script loading order is critical - MapsIndoors and Mapbox scripts must be loaded in the head before any JavaScript tries to use them
+ÃÂÃÂ¢ÃÂÃÂÃÂÃÂ ÃÂÃÂ¯ÃÂÃÂ¸ÃÂÃÂ Script loading order is critical - MapsIndoors and Mapbox scripts must be loaded in the head before any JavaScript tries to use them
-ÃÂ¢ÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ The MapboxV3View must be used instead of the older MapboxView ÃÂ¢ÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ A timeout is needed to ensure scripts are fully loaded before initialization ÃÂ¢ÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ Debug console helps identify exactly where initialization fails
+ÃÂÃÂ¢ÃÂÃÂÃÂÃÂ ÃÂÃÂ¯ÃÂÃÂ¸ÃÂÃÂ The MapboxV3View must be used instead of the older MapboxView ÃÂÃÂ¢ÃÂÃÂÃÂÃÂ ÃÂÃÂ¯ÃÂÃÂ¸ÃÂÃÂ A timeout is needed to ensure scripts are fully loaded before initialization ÃÂÃÂ¢ÃÂÃÂÃÂÃÂ ÃÂÃÂ¯ÃÂÃÂ¸ÃÂÃÂ Debug console helps identify exactly where initialization fails

 ---